eswiniarski/nginx-xaccel/README.md

 #Nginx xaccel example
-This is example configuration for nginx X-Accel
+This is example usage of nginx X-Accel